Income-Averaging Annuity for Artists

 Eligible income-averaging annuity

-An eligible income-averaging annuity is an annuity that is established by agreement that meets the following requirements:
+An eligible income-averaging annuity is an income-averaging annuity established by agreement that meets the following requirements:

 - The annuity is acquired through a single payment.